Ventracor: Aftermath

 The minister Kim Carr had declined to provide Ventracor with further Australian government support.
 The government's General Employee Entitlements and Redundancy Scheme subsequently paid around $3.4 million that was owed to 110 Australian employees of the, by then, failed company.

-The intellectual property and clinical trial data were sold to Thoratec, for $1.15 miliion.
+The intellectual property and clinical trial data were sold to Thoratec, for $1.15 million.
 Thoratec already had an FDA-approved VAD.
-Their very modest investment effectively put the VentrAssist technology beyond the reach of any potential competitor, safeguarding Thoratec's own investments in VAD technology.
-VentrAssist could and would never be revived.
+Their modest investment in the VentrAssist technology put it beyond the reach of any potential competitor, effectively safeguarding Thoratec's own investments in VAD technology.
+This resulted in the cessation of the VentrAssist development program.

 Ventracor was delisted from the ASX on 31 August 2009, and was deregistered as a company on 7 June 2013, following the completion of the disposal of its assets.
 A loss declaration was issued on 18 August 2009, which allowed a capital loss to be claimed for tax purposes, by the shareholders of Ventracor, in the financial year 2009-2010.
 That tax loss was all that the shareholders received from their investment in the company.
 It was reported that, up to April 2009, over A$200 million had been invested in the artificial heart pump technology, funded by investors and government grants.

 When the company ceased operations, around 150 patients still had VentrAssist devices in place, and how those life-critical devices would be supported was uncertain at that time.
 The TGA conformance certificates that had been issued for Ventracor's technology were cancelled in September 2009.